a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 assumptions.

-First, vehicles instantly change speeds -- no smooth acceleration from rest, or modeling of safe stoping distance.
+First, vehicles instantly change speeds -- no smooth acceleration from rest, or modeling of safe stopping distance.
 So if a vehicle starts at the beginning of an empty lane, they instantly jump from rest to the maximum speed limit for that road.
 They travel at that maximum speed limit until the moment their front bumper strikes the boundary between road and intersection, then they stop immediately.
 This doesn't model highway driving at all, where things like jam